 Addiction Neuroscience Laboratory

 Another related project involves a model of voluntary abstinence from alcohol that is precipitated by the presentation of an adverse consequence following drug use (as occurs in the human situation).
-Using this model we (Dr Nathan Marchant & Professor Andrew Lawrence) are characterising the circuitry that underpins context-induced relapse to alcohol-seeking following voluntary abstinence.
+We are characterising the circuitry that underpins context-induced relapse to alcohol-seeking following voluntary abstinence.
 We have identified a potentially critical neural mechanism by which alcohol associated environments promote alcohol seeking during abstinence.
 We will further unravel the brain mechanisms of relapse to alcohol seeking, and will identify novel brain areas and circuits that future clinical studies can target in treatment-seeking alcoholics.

 There is a strong negative correlation between cognitive function and treatment outcome for addicts.
 An often overlooked factor is that long term alcohol abuse is strongly associated with an accelerated rate of cognitive decline and dementia.
 Dr Christina Perry has recently been awarded an NHMRC Dementia Fellowship to directly study this problem using validated animal models, with the translationally accepted touchscreen cognitive behavioural platform.
 Going forwards we will undertake the first comprehensive and systematic analysis of how long term chronic intermittent exposure to alcohol leads to precipitation of behavioural and neuropathological symptoms of dementia.
 Importantly, we will establish the extent to which these symptoms can be rescued with abstinence, and whether a relatively simple behavioural intervention can enhance this recovery.
 This study will provide the field with a road map for alcohol-induced cognitive decline.
 Our results will have important therapeutic applications for an aging population.